semantic-systems/text-to-SHACL/resources/requirements_decomposition/kindergeld.md

     - they are a German national (GREEN) OR
     - they are EEA/Swiss national AND
       - moved to Germany before August 2019 (GREEN) OR
-      - less than 4 months ago (RED: too complex for SHACL Core)
+      - less than 4 months ago (GREEN)
-    - they are EEA/Swiss national AND moved to Germany after August 2019 (GREEN) AND more than 4 months ago (RED: too complex for SHACL Core) AND meet the requirements of the Freedom of Movement Act (FoMA) (BELOW) OR
+    - they are EEA/Swiss national AND moved to Germany after August 2019 (GREEN) AND more than 4 months ago (GREEN) AND meet the requirements of the Freedom of Movement Act (FoMA) (BELOW) OR
     - they are not an EEA/Swiss national AND have a valid settlement permit (GREEN) OR
     - they are not an EEA/Swiss national AND another residence title that entitles to pursue gainful employment (YELLOW: which residence titles grant that entitlement must be inferred or explained) OR
     - they are not an EEA/Swiss national AND legally recognized refugee (GREEN) OR